Wealth Planning

 6 Strategies to Maximize Tax Savings Before the Tax Cuts and Jobs Act

-Provisions scheduled to sunset after 2025
+Provisions originally scheduled to sunset after 2025

 • Individual tax rates: The TCJA lowered tax rates for individuals to 10%, 12%, 22%, 24%, 32%, 35% and 37%.
-The top tax rate will revert to 39.6% on Jan.
-1, 2026.
+These brackets were scheduled to sunset in 2026, but the OBBBA made them permanent.

 • Itemized deductions: